paralect/stack/react-starter/README.md

 ### Conventions

-1. Name of all your components should start from lowercased letter.
+1. Name of all files for components should start from lowercased letter.
 2. Code style.
 (TODO: add link to the common eslint configuration for the javascript)

 ### List of planned improvements